videolan/vlc/doc/clock.md

-While it can seem simple, at first glance, this part is not trivial, because one must take care of numerous clocks in parallel, and they can be out-of-sync: for example, your audio clock and your system clock are not necessary in-sync.
+While it can seem simple, at first glance, this part is not trivial, because one must take care of numerous clocks in parallel, and they can be out-of-sync: for example, your audio clock and your system clock are not necessarily in-sync.
 This is the same issue between your streamer's clock and your player's clock.
 And most clocks drift.